by Nate Ragolia

 Finley had died a few years earlier, drugs and pills, after his wife filed for divorce.
 He was famous among his audience, a well-branded man, with calendars and classes and all the selling out an artist can accommodate.
 Was the real him reflected in his paintings?
 Did that mean that one of his paintings, perhaps on my hospital room wall right now, was a portal by which his essence viewed my own?

 I tap the call button for a nurse.
 She said that this could happen as a side-effect of the medication.
 She called it Finleymania.
-She said the early signs were a sudden awareness and interest in the painter, followed by the belief that each individual image contained its own universe, and eventually escalating to a sense that contact with the man himself is happening.
+She said the early signs were a sudden awareness and interest in the painter, followed by the belief that each individual image contained its own universe, and eventually escalating to a sense that contact is happening with the man himself.
 These manifestations were colloquially called “Teddysits,” a term that sounds almost cute until the nurse explains that the associated fugue state usually results in death.

 But this is all normal.